 Owning a home comes with many responsibilities attached to it.
-As a result, there are lots of systems and components to consider.
+As a result, there are alot of systems and components to consider.
 It’s important that these systems are consistently maintained in order for things to run smoothly at home.
-In previous posts, we’ve recommended how you can improve air circulation in your home as well as provided a breakdown of residential Heating Ventilation and Air Conditioning (HVAC) systems.
-In this post, we’ll go over some additional benefits of preventative maintenance for HVAC systems, and provide safety tips which will save money and repairs.
+In previous posts, we’ve recommended how you can improve air circulation in your home as well as we have provided a breakdown of residential Heating Ventilation and Air Conditioning (HVAC) systems.
+In this post, we’ll go over some additional benefits of preventative maintenance for HVAC systems, and provide safety tips that will save money $$$ and repair bills.

 The Basics of Preventative Maintenance for HVAC Systems

 The mechanical systems in any home can become worn and get damaged over a period of time.
 This in turn leads to the need for repairs that will put a strain on your wallet.
 Severe damage to mechanical systems is preventable in many ways.
 This is the case for heating and cooling systems.
 Preventative maintenance for HVAC systems is the most effective way to keep your systems in top shape.